Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/volatility.md

 ### stable

 A stable function returns the same value throughout a single query execution, but its result may change across different executions.
+Not supported by all warehouses.
+For more information, see [Warehouse-specific volatility keywords](/reference/resource-configs/volatility#warehouse-specific-volatility-keywords).

 ### non-deterministic